INTRODUCTION

 Policies & Procedures

 - Teammate Handbook.
-The Company’s Teammate Handbook makes it clear to all teammates the actions and behaviour expected of them when representing the Company.
+The Company’s Teammate Handbook makes it clear to all teammates the actions and behaviors expected of them when representing the Company.
 The Company strives to maintain the highest standards of teammate conduct and ethical behaviour.

 - Pay & Benefits.
 The Company is committed to ensuring all teammates receive pay and benefits that meet national standards.
 The Company prides itself on being an accredited Real Living Wage employer and reviews salaries regularly, at least once a year.
 All teammates have ready access to information on their pay and benefits.
 The Company is committed to equal pay and benefits for men and women for work of equal value.